 There's also a search engine that you can use to search their libraries.
 Entering keywords you get lots of matching results in return, but the filtering functionality is a bit limited.
 You can only sort results by media type (and you don't have a way to browse footage content in any other way), by relevance, popularity, most recent, most downloaded or undiscovered, then by resolution and additionally to include or exclude content depicting people.

-While these filters might be enough for a wide majority of users, for some looking for other specifics like FPS or clip lenght this is unsufficient.
+While these filters might be enough for a wide majority of users, for some looking for other specifics like FPS or clip length this is insufficient.

 Access a Collection of Great Stock Photos

-A bonus in using Adobe Stock is their library with over 50 Million high quality stock photos, including a newer collection of premium, high-value images.
+A bonus in using Adobe Stock is its library with over 50 Million high-quality stock photos, including a newer collection of premium, high-value images.

-Given the way Adobe Stock integrates to Creative Cloud, this means you can access these photos and edit them right into your projects in the same seamless way you do with stock footage.
+Given the way Adobe Stock integrates with Creative Cloud, this means you can access these photos and edit them right into your projects in the same seamless way you do with stock footage.